AmanDhillonCS/Resume/README.md

 # How to Host Your Resume on Github Pages
-This readme file is contains guidelines for hosting your resume or documents on Github.
-We will use Markdown and Dillinger as text editor.
+This readme file contains guidelines for hosting your resume or documents on Github.
+We will use Markdown and Dillinger as a text editor.
 We will also use a custom Jekyll theme provided by Github.
 ## Intended Audience
-A person with technical background who wants to learn Markdown and Github.
+A person with a techical background who wants to learn Markdown and Github.
-## Prerequsites
+## Prerequisites
-A sample resume that you want to upload.Working Internet Connection is a must for using Dillinger.
+A sample resume that you want to upload.
+Working Internet Connection is a must for using Dillinger.
 ## Instructions
 ___
 ### Github